rogeryeosgit/DevoProject/Notes.md

 - Server side needs to check cookie for user validity / need to check token for every modification of backend

-- Need to handle pagination for plans, in case too many plans get returned all at once in future
+- Need to handle pagination for plans and journal entrieis, in case too many plans and entries get returned all at once in future

 - On plan deletion, need to ascertain there is a catch all for users who use the plan